AdobeDocs/campaign-classic.pt-BR/help/technotes/using/ios-certificate-update.md

 ---
 product: campaign
-title: Technote - Atualização do certificado do servidor do serviço de Notificação por Push da Apple
+title: Nota técnica - Atualização do certificado do servidor do serviço de Notificação por push do Apple
-description: Atualização de certificado do servidor do serviço de Notificação por Push da Apple
+description: Atualização do certificado do servidor do serviço de notificação por push do Apple
 badge-v7-only: label="v7" type="Informative" tooltip="Applies to Campaign Classic v7 only"
 exl-id: 263fb4b5-ca62-4b92-a82d-8820ee998296
 source-git-commit: 8debcd3d8fb883b3316cf75187a86bebf15a1d31